 It is during acute withdrawal that an individual is also at risk for suffering seizures, which can not only be dangerous but also deadly.
-An individual can also experience increased body temperature, high blood pressure, and increased heart rate at this time, too, which is why it is so important to obtain services at a Paducah Kentucky benzodiazepine detox center.
+An individual can also experience increased body temperature, high blood pressure, and increased heart rate at this time, too, which is why it is so important to obtain services at a Paducah benzodiazepine detox center.

 Approximately only 10% of those who end their benzodiazepine addiction will experience protracted withdrawal, which is also known as post-acute withdrawal syndrome (PAWS).
 Individuals will continue to experience symptoms like anxiety, insomnia, and cognitive defects for months to come, which can be very challenging when attempting to maintain sobriety.
 Thankfully, our benzodiazepine detox center in Paducah, Kentucky can help.

 What To Expect At Our Benzodiazepine Detox Center in Paducah, Kentucky

-A benzodiazepine detox center in Paducah Kentucky can see several individuals through the stages of withdrawal so that they are more comfortable and safer than they would be attempting to do it on their own.
-And, attending our Paducah Kentucky benzodiazepine detox center can help individuals get connected to further treatment plans to supplement their time spent in detox.
+A benzodiazepine detox center can see several individuals through the stages of withdrawal so that they are more comfortable and safer than they would be attempting to do it on their own.
+And, attending our Paducah, Kentucky benzodiazepine detox center can help individuals get connected to further treatment plans to supplement their time spent in detox.

-Get Professional Help At A Paducah Kentucky Benzodiazepine Detox Center
+Get Professional Help in Benzodiazepine Detox in Paducah